mrkarezina/my-voice-briefing/README.md

 # My Voice Briefing

-Check it out in the [Google Assistant](https://assistant.google.com/services/a/uid/000000948558d976?hl=en_ca).
+Check it out on the [Google Assistant](https://assistant.google.com/services/a/uid/000000948558d976?hl=en_ca).
 Or ask your assistant, _"Hey Google, talk to My Voice Briefing"_.

 ## Actions on Google Directory Info
 **Short Description:** My Voice Briefing allows you to explore stories covering the voice space